gravity-api/gravity-actions/docs/pages/SwitchToAlert.md

 Can be tested on
 * https://gravitymvctestapplication.azurewebsites.net/uicontrols

 Sets the user name and password in an alert prompting for credentials.

+> !Important
+>
+> Currently as of Selenium 3.14.59 this feature is not fully supported and cannot be used to bypass credentials prompts when opening a web page.

 #### _Action Rule (JSON)_
 ```js